Expert picks for the Northern Trust Open

-Following Henrik Stenson's convincing win at the Wyndham Championship, the PGA Tour heads to Old Westbury, NY for the Northern Trust Open.
+Following Henrik Stenson's convincing win at the Wyndham Championship, the PGA Tour heads to Old Westbury, NY for The Northern Trust.

 Our panel of ESPN and FantasyGolfInsider experts have laid out the players whom they believe have the skills to succeed and provide big fantasy-point totals.